-What do you know about Malaysia?
-Before we came to this country more than a year ago, we knew nothing about it.
-From that time, we have visited many places in Malaysia and got to know it a little better.
-It is a country full of contrasts and surprises.
-What are the Malaysia interesting facts?
+Malaysia is a country full of contrasts and surprises.
+What are the most interesting Malaysia interesting facts?
 What is special and unique about this place?
-Keep on reading and you will find all the important, funny and weird information below!
+Keep on reading and you will find all the important, funny and weird facts about Malaysia below!

-Almost all countries in South East Asia have been colonised.
+Almost all countries in South East Asia have been colonized.
 Malaysia wasn’t an exception.
-Through the years, it has been under Portuguese, Dutch and British influences.
+Through the years it has been under Portuguese, Dutch and British influences.
 It became independent in 1957 but the borders of the newly created country weren’t finally established until 1965.

-You can see the huge colonial influence everywhere in Malaysia, especially when it comes to building and architecture.
-One of the most famous colonial towns in Malacca– we absolutely loved this place!
+You can see the impact of colonial influences everywhere in Malaysia, especially when it comes to building and architecture.
+One of the most famous colonial towns is Malacca– we absolutely loved this place!
 It looks like a little Dutch town, with a beautiful river and bridges.

-The standard of living in Malaysia is quite high, comparing to other countries in Asia.
+One of the other Malaysia interesting facts is that the standard of living in Malaysia is quite high compared to other countries in Asia.
 That’s why it has many immigrants, especially from China and India.

 Prices in Malaysia are quite low.
-Everything is cheap, including food, clothes and accommodation.
-The only thing that is really expensive (comparing to other countries in South East Asia) is alcohol.
+Everything is cheap, including food, clothes, and accommodation.
+But here’s one of the interesting Malaysia facts.
+The only thing that is really expensive in comparison to other countries in South East Asia is alcohol.

 For one small can of beer you need to pay at least 8MYR ($2).
 The cheapest wine would cost 32MYR ($8).
-It’s still less than in countries like Australia or US, but comparing to the cost of living in Malaysia, alcohol is very expensive.
+It’s still less than in countries such as Australia or USA, but compared to the cheaper cost of living in Malaysia, alcohol is very expensive.

-We just love this dish!
-It is great for breakfast, lunch and even supper.
-Nasi Lemak is a coconut rice, served with egg, spicy sambal chilli paste, dried salty anchovies, fried peanuts and fresh cucumber.
+For one of the tasty Malaysia interesting facts, here’s a dish that’s so yummy!
+It’s great for breakfast, lunch and even supper.
+Nasi Lemak is coconut rice, served with egg, spicy sambal chili paste, dried salty anchovies, fried peanuts, and fresh cucumber.